Zacharias Kunuk speaks with Joysanne Sidimus

 The brothers and sisters cast out in my film are not evil.
 Human form can be evil, but not always.
 They are told to go, to move.
 They are forgiven.
 They are not acceptable in the community any more, so they move to another.
 We changed the ending of the film.
 Originally, in the ending, Ataranjuat kills the three guys and the woman also dies.
 We changed the ending a lot from the original.
 The original ending would not be acceptable today because that kind of killing – revenge killing – never stops.
 Our idea was that these kinds of things were going to stop.
 We talked a lot about this ending before we changed it, asking the elders if it would be okay to change it.
 One of the elders told us that is what they are always doing.
 They are forever changing the story!
 We never thought of making two endings.

-Somebody was going to try to establish a film company here.
-There are filmmakers up here; movies were coming, and we could see ourselves getting hired to drag them around and build igloos for them.
-But why not try it ourselves?
-We know it the best!
-I think it was successful because it is just about this group of people and their problems, with no other culture interfering.
+I think the film was successful because it is just about this group of people and their problems, with no other culture interfering.
 We were aiming the film to our Inuit audience.
 I had no idea that the film would speak to everyone and be so successful.
 But my other partner, Norman, was planning it.
 He knew it.
 He knew that this film could work on an international level.

 This place is probably a zombie land.
 That is how I see it.
 The way that is described in zombie movies is that people who commit suicide have their tongues out, crying for water.
 Then there is what we call day heaven, a bunch of houses with no doors, where spirits just walk through the walls, and they are always happy when somebody's coming.
 When a shaman visits he has to say, "I am from the air."
 Shamans are real people who are possessed by different spirits.
 They could have five or ten spirits around them.
 The more spirits they have, the shorter their life is.